Partnerships

 Cottrell Scholar Collaboration – American Chemical Society

-Two projects that originated as RCSA-funded collaborations from the Cottrell Scholar Conference have become ongoing programs through the American Chemical Society (ACS): the Academic Leadership Training Program and the New Faculty Workshop.
+The New Faculty Workshop, a project that originated as an RCSA-funded collaboration from the Cottrell Scholar Conference, has become an ongoing program through the American Chemical Society (ACS).

 In addition, ACS published two volumes edited by Cottrell Scholars Rory Waterman and Andrew Feig that brought together a number of Cottrell Scholar collaborations on education and career development: